Contact the affected users and explain why you cannot yet add them to your Webex organization.

 Why did I see an error about the domain not being converted?

 Webex uses email addresses as primary identities, so each email address can only be for one user account.
 Typically you would claim your email domain, then add all your users' email addresses.
-If some of your users were already in Webex using that email domain, you could claim them for your organization and optionally bring their existing Webex data along.
+If some of your users were already in Webex using that email domain, you could claim those users for your organization and optionally bring their existing Webex data along.

 In some cases, your users have private email accounts, with email domains that you do not own and cannot claim.
 For example, free email accounts from third-party service providers, like Google or Yahoo.
 You can still manually add those users to your organization, unless they are already using Webex with that email address.